 Propagation Method — Seeds, cuttings

 Calamansi is a tropical fruit of citrus variety, sized between orange and lime.
 This small fruit tree grows mostly in South East Asia.
-It is mostly grown for ornamental purposes in other parts of the world.
-Calamansi bears smaller fruits than orange which are sour, a little bit sweeter and juicy in taste.
+It is mainly grown for ornamental purposes in other parts of the world.
+Calamansi bears smaller fruits than oranges that are sour, a little bit sweeter and juicy in taste.

 Calamansi tree grows in warm tropical and subtropical climate.
 The growing conditions are similar to that of other citrus trees.